Mole-like rice tenrec

 forests, swamps, freshwater lakes, and irrigated or seasonally flooded agricultural land.

 Biology

-Oryzorictes hova eats insects like worms, and they spend some of their time above ground but mostly stay underground.
+Oryzorictes hova eats invertebrates like worms, and they spend some of their time above ground but mostly stay underground.
 They can also be found in rice fields.
 Not much is known about their mating or reproduction, but the most offspring they have is 4.

 Due to allopatric speciation, the rice tenrec has been separated into 3 distinct populations across Madagascar.
 Each of these populations could be considered their own distinct species, but additional data is required for a formal description of the species.